How I Made

 The IRS informed me they wanted nearly everything I owned.
 Their position was that I had stolen the films and I owed them a ton of money—everything I had...The accountant told me he presented the hard data that showed the merchandise was bought and paid for and he told me the agent threw it on the floor and marched out in a fit.
 After a year or so of this I decided I did not need this on my agenda and decided to give them everything they wanted.

 I went into a three day depression and made an important life-changing decision.
-The $20,000 lost was a financial disaster that left me nearly penniless; however, I had a string of confection stores with thirty employees that was doing well, a good teaching job, and I was a local celebrity with my musical group.
+The $6,000 sales cost me $20,000 (fines for fighting them for 2 years).
+It was a financial disaster that left me nearly penniless; however, I had a string of confection stores with thirty employees that was doing well, a good teaching job, and I was a local celebrity with my musical group.

 I knew I would recover quickly and the $20,000 would be little more than a memory.
 I did not wish to have assets laying around ever again that could be seized by the IRS and reasoned that they would have little interest in comic books stashed away in a warehouse.
 Nope, they could care less about comic books!